riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 mv server/publications.js packages/customertracker-list/lib/server/
 {% endhighlight %}

-Again, we're just moving the relevant files to our package, and once again our application is crashing.
+Again, we're just moving the relevant files to our package, and as expected this causes our application to crash.

 <img src="../images/posts/package-based-architecture-part-1/no-list.png" class="img-responsive" />

-We have a style element to move, so let's update our existing style file.
+With our list component we have a style element to move, so let's update our existing style file.

 #####/client/styles/styles.css
 {% highlight CSS %}